 With sea-view terraces, modern interiors, and room for everyone to spread out, Mara Boutique Apartments feel like a genuine home base rather than just somewhere to sleep.

-Practical Tips for Visiting Benidorm with Children of All Ages
+Practical Tips for Visiting Benidorm with Kids

 A few small decisions can completely change how your holiday feels—especially when you’re juggling different ages and energy levels.